Article

 The Top 7 Characteristics of Successful Brands, Forbes

-How do I successfully spin off a company without losing market share or profit?
+Question #5: How do I successfully spin off a company without losing market share or profit?

-The equity of the parent company does not automatically transfer to the new entity.
+The brand equity of the parent company does not automatically transfer to the new entity.
 The process of divesting a branch or service line and building a new company requires the same energy and activity as any other brand launch.

 On a fundamental level, you must carry out the appropriate research to confirm the validity of your reasons for separation.
 Never assume that you know what the marketplace wants or needs without proper testing and evaluation.